yasaman997/Multi-Asset-Portfolio-Construction/quantum_assisted_portfolio_construction/README.md

 ## 🔮 Limitations and Recommended Next Steps

-The project is a research prototype, and its conclusions should be read within that scope
+This project is a research prototype, and its conclusions should be interpreted within that scope.

-### Current limitations
+### Development and implementation limitations

+- **Compute availability:** larger QAOA simulations and repeated validation runs increased CPU and memory demand.
+In Google Colab, heavier workloads could lead to slower execution, runtime instability, or interrupted sessions.
+- **Classical simulation cost:** increasing the number of simulated qubits rapidly increases the resources required for state-vector simulation, limiting the size of experiments that can be explored repeatedly in a notebook environment.
+- **Quantum-hardware access:** the final QAOA experiments use Qiskit Aer rather than production quantum hardware.
+- **Software integration:** maintaining compatible versions and configurations across Qiskit, Aer, optimization libraries, and the notebook environment required additional debugging and reproducibility work.
-- The final evidence uses a **controlled synthetic financial model**, not a historical rolling out-of-sample backtest
-- Proprietary institutional holdings, execution, and transaction-cost data were not available
+- **Data access:** the final evidence uses a controlled synthetic financial model; proprietary institutional holdings, execution, and transaction-cost data were not available.
-- The QAOA experiment was performed on a **Qiskit Aer simulator**, not production quantum hardware
-- Classical screening reduces the quantum search to 11 active coordinates
+- **Reduced search space:** classical screening narrows the quantum problem to 11 active coordinates, and the resulting 462-state problem remains classically enumerable.
-- The 462-state reduced problem is small enough to enumerate classically
-- The full continuous portfolio was not independently reoptimized for every one of the 462 supports
+- **Validation scope:** the full continuous portfolio was not independently reoptimized for every one of the 462 possible supports.
-- The QAOA candidate passes hard limits but retains five soft scenario-warning breaches
-- ETF-level diversification does not provide full constituent-level look-through
+- **Financial scope:** the QAOA candidate passes hard limits but retains five soft scenario-warning breaches, and ETF-level diversification does not provide full constituent-level look-through.

 ### Recommended next steps

-1. Run rolling historical and out-of-sample validation across different market regimes
+1. Run rolling historical and out-of-sample validation across multiple market regimes
 2. Calibrate liquidity, market impact, and transaction-cost curves using real execution data where available
-3. Reoptimize the full continuous portfolio across a larger portion—or all—of the reduced support space
+3. Reoptimize the continuous financial model across a larger portion—or all—of the reduced support space
-4. Test larger QAOA instances and multiple cardinalities
+4. Test larger support spaces, multiple cardinalities, and alternative screening rules
-5. Evaluate noisy simulation and available quantum hardware
+5. Move from ideal simulation to noisy simulation and available quantum hardware
+6. Study circuit depth, shot count, optimizer choice, noise, and runtime as problem size grows
-6. Compare classical and quantum runtime on matched hardware and problem definitions
+7. Compare classical and quantum methods on matched hardware and matched problem definitions
-7. Explore warm-start QAOA, noise-aware circuits, and alternative QAOA objectives
+8. Explore warm-start QAOA, noise-aware circuits, parameter transfer, and alternative quantum objectives
-8. Add constituent-level ETF overlap and factor-look-through analysis
+9. Add constituent-level ETF overlap and factor-look-through analysis
-9. Extend the decision-support layer to live or regularly refreshed portfolio inputs
+10. Extend the decision-support layer to live or regularly refreshed portfolio inputs

+### Longer-term quantum direction

+A future fault-tolerant implementation could allow the quantum search to cover substantially larger combinatorial portfolio decisions than are practical to state-vector simulate today.
+The most interesting research question is therefore not whether the classical portion disappears, but **how much of the discrete search can move to quantum hardware while the classical system continues to provide data preparation, continuous refinement, risk controls, and independent verification**.

+That is the direction this prototype is intended to make testable.

 ---

 ## 👥 Team Member and Contribution

 **Yasaman Yaghoobi — Sole Contributor**
-📧 Email: yaghoobi.y@northeastern.edu
+📧 Email : yaghoobi.y@northeastern.edu
 This project was completed as an individual submission.
 I was responsible for the end-to-end development of the work, including:

-- financial problem formulation and portfolio modeling;
+- financial problem formulation and portfolio modeling
-- data-pipeline design and validation;
+- data-pipeline design and validation
-- classical optimization and constraint modeling;
+- classical optimization and constraint modeling
-- QUBO/Ising formulation;
+- QUBO/Ising formulation
-- QAOA implementation and hybrid integration;
+- QAOA implementation and hybrid integration
-- numerical experiments and benchmarking;
+- numerical experiments and benchmarking
-- independent CVXPY/KKT validation;
+- independent CVXPY/KKT validation
-- portfolio comparison and interpretation;
+- portfolio comparison and interpretation
-- decision-support prototype development; and
+- decision-support prototype development
-- technical documentation and presentation preparation.
+- technical documentation and presentation preparation

 ---